QWavey/ESP-32-S3-devkitc-BadUSB/README.md

 # EspGuard

 ---

+ESP32-S3 BadUSB Proof-of-Concept

 A proof-of-concept BadUSB project using the ESP32-S3 DevKitC.
-Demonstrates HID (Human Interface Device) emulation, keystroke injection, and custom payload deployment for security research, red teaming, and penetration testing.
+It demonstrates HID (Human Interface Device) emulation, keystroke injection, and custom payload deployment for security research, red teaming, and penetration testing.

-This project provides a web-based control panel for the ESP32-S3 BadUSB.
-It allows uploading, editing, and executing BadUSB scripts directly from a browser over WiFi.
+This project includes a web-based control panel for the ESP32-S3 BadUSB, enabling users to upload, edit, and execute BadUSB scripts directly from a browser over WiFi.

 ---